YunoHost/doc/packaging_apps_guidelines.md

 #### YEP 3.3
 ##### Facilitating Source Integrity Control | draft | manual | OFFICIAL |
-The upstream application should not be integrated into tarball in the source folder of the package, as this adds to the package and the git repository and does not allow verification of the integrity of the source.
+The upstream application should not be integrated into tarball in the source folder of the package, as this adds to the package and the Git repository and does not allow verification of the integrity of the source.
 The source must be downloaded from the official website, then its integrity must be checked before installing it.

 #### YEP 3.4